FloSchuberth/cSEM/README.md

     for endogeneity

 Other miscellaneous postestimation functions belong do the do-family of functions.
-Currently two do functions are implemented:
+Currently, four do functions are implemented:

   - `doFloodlightAnalysis()`: performs a floodlight analysis
   - `doSurfaceAnalysis()`: performs a surface analysis
   - `doRedundancyAnalysis()`: performs a redundancy analysis
+  - `doIPMA()`: performs an importance-performance matrix analysis

 All functions require a `cSEMResults` object.